wangonya/wangonya.com/content/blog/ubuntu-23-04.md

 ## 4. Different ways to install software

 This is totally me having been spoiled by the conveniences of the [AUR](https://aur.archlinux.org/).
-When I install an arch based distro, I have a script that installs [yay](https://github.com/Jguer/yay), and uses it to install everything else from wherever it's available (official repos or AUR, I don't care).
+When I install an arch based distro, I have a script that installs [yay](https://github.com/Jguer/yay), and uses it to install everything else from wherever it's available (official repos or AUR).

 `yay -S literally-anything`.
 It Just Works ™.